amishawalia/awsSDKCRUD/README.md

 Then to make container out of it use sudo docker run -p 3000:3000 --name <container name>  amishainnogeeks/sdkfrontend  for  client side app sudo docker run --name  <container name> -p 3001:3001 -e AWS_ACCESS_KEY_ID=<key> -e AWS_SECRET_ACCESS_KEY=<key> amishainnogeeks/sdkbackend
+Then Select the instance, in details go to the securtiy tab.Select the security group.Edit the inbound rules and add port 3000 & 3001 and SAVE.
 Your app will be running if you will fill the aws credentials in the last command!

 # Runs the app in the development mode.